Matei87/Natours/README.md

 # Natours

-Natours is an online platform where you can browse your favorite destination to visit and explore.
+Natours is a travel platform where you can browse your favorite destination to visit and explore.

 # Built with